yoichimichael/pokemon-teams/README.md

 ![Showing how the application runs from loading, adding Pokemon to a team and also releasing one](/pokemon-teams-frontend/assets/pokemon_teams.gif)

 ## Requirements
-- When a user loads the page, they should see all trainers, with their current team of Pokemon.
+- √ When a user loads the page, they should see all trainers, with their current team of Pokemon.
+-- √ add 'DOMContentLoaded' event on document when page loads -- √ fetch function to get data from API
+-- √ find parent element ('main'); assign to node
+-- √ iterate through data
+  -- √ create card node ('div class='card'')
+  -- √ add data to card
+  -- √ append card to main

 - Whenever a user hits `Add Pokemon` and they have space on their team, they should get a new Pokemon.

+-- √ find button element, assign to node
+-- √ add 'click' event to button
+  -- √ if pokemon list < 6:
+    -- √ fetch (POST) to create new pokemon
+    -- √ append pokemon to ul

 - Whenever a user hits `Release Pokemon` on a specific Pokemon team, that specific Pokemon should be released from the team.